California

 Every year, Americans collectively notarize an astounding 1.25 billion documents, each marking a significant moment in someone’s life journey.

 Consider a couple in Montana seeking to purchase a new home in Texas to be closer to their grandchildren.
 Or a son in South Carolina requiring power of attorney to care for an ailing parent.
-These life-altering events often hinge on the access to – and approval by – a notary public.
+These life-altering events often hinge on the access to – and notarization by – a notary public.

 The Importance of Notarizing a Document